 Photo courtesy of Rich Yee and the Great Dickens Christmas Fair

 If the idea of spending the holidays in Victorian Britain appeals to you, consider a visit to the Great Dickens Christmas Fair, where a bit of time travel takes you to a holiday market in the streets of Charles Dickens’ London.
 In operation since 1970, the fair includes costumed shopkeepers, a wealth of period entertainment and appearances by beloved characters from Dickens’ novels such as Scrooge and the Cratchits.
 The indoor exhibition halls of the Cow Palace, just south of San Francisco in Daly City, hold the festivities.
 This year’s dates are weekends from Nov.
-19 through Dec.
-18, plus the Friday after Thanksgiving.
-Tickets, which include all shows and entertainment, cost $14 (children) to $30 (adults), but check the website for discounts.
+23 through Dec.
+22, plus the Friday after Thanksgiving.
+Tickets, which include all shows and entertainment, cost $14 (children) to $32 (adults), but check the website for discounts.
+Children under 5 are free.

 Driving Distances: 45 minutes from San Jose, California | 1 hour from Santa Cruz, California | 2 hours from Sacramento, California | 3 hours from Fresno, California | 3.5 hours from Reno, Nevada | 4.5 hours from Bakersfield, California